 =β2-β1'xm,T1'xm,T1(xm,T1'xm,T1)-1xT-um,T'xm,T(xm,T1'xm,T1)-1xT+uT+1 (3)

 where xm,T1 is the vector of the independent variable for the time periods from week m to T1. um,T is the vector of error term for the time periods from week m to T. uT+1 is the error term at week T+1.
-Therefore, the forecast at week T+1 is biased as the expected value of the equation (3) is unequal to zero. e.g.,
+Therefore, the expected value of the equation (3) is:

 EeT+1mxT=β2-β1'xm,T1'xm,T1(xm,T1'xm,T1)-1xT.
-(4)unequal to zero. e.g.,
+(4)

+Equation (4) is unequal to zero as β2 is unequal to β1.
+This indicates that the forecast at week T+1 is biased.
 For more general cases where the model has an intercept term and endogenous explanatory variables, the forecast bias can be demonstrated using Monte Carlo simulation (see Clements & Hendry, 1999; Pesaran & Timmermann, 2005, 2007).

-(Hendry & Clements, 2003; Pesaran & Timmermann, 2005) In this study, we implement two methods to mitigate the problem of structural change. ne is the Intercept Correction (IC) method which specifies non-zero values for the model’s errors in the forecasting period (Clark & McCracken, 2007; Clements & Hendry, 1994, 1999).
-For example, if we identify that the model is subject to structural changes, we can estimate the forecast bias by taking the average value of several most recent residuals, e.g., BiasIC= i=1λeT-i, where λ is the number of residuals.
+(Hendry & Clements, 2003; Pesaran & Timmermann, 2005) In this study, we implement two methods to mitigate the problem of structural change.
+The first method is the Intercept Correction (IC) method which specifies non-zero values for the model’s errors in the forecast period (Clark & McCracken, 2007; Clements & Hendry, 1994, 1999).
+If we identify that the model is subject to structural changes, we may try to estimate the forecast bias, e.g., by taking the average value of those most recent residuals, e.g., BiasIC= i=1λeT-i, where λ is the number of residuals.
 When λ=1, the estimated bias reduces to eT-1, which is the residual at the forecast origin (e.g., Chevillon, 2016).
-We can then add the estimated bias back to the out-of-sample forecasts.
-In the retailer context, product sales at SKU level often exhibit large variations, unexpected outliers, and missing values, which makes estimating the forecast bias a difficult task.
-Also, by adding the estimated bias back to the out-of-sample forecasts, we inevitably bear the cost of inflated forecasting error variance (see the analytical evidence in Clements & Hendry, 1999).
-The other method is the Estimation Window Combining (EWC) method which combines the forecasts generated by the same model but with different estimation windows (e.g., Pesaran & Pick, 2011; Pesaran, Schuermann, & Smith, 2009; Pesaran & Timmermann, 2005).
-Specifically, we may combine the forecasts with equal weights as it has been found effective and easy to implement.(Clements & Hendry, 1998; Dekker, van Donselaar, & Ouwehand, 2004; Fildes & Stekler, 2002; Pesaran et al., 2009).
-For the example shown in equation (1), we may estimate the model using the most recent ω observations to generate the first set of forecasts, e.g., yT+1,1=XT+1'βT- ω:T, where βT- ω:T represents the parameters estimated based on the observation window [T- ω,T].
+Ideally, we can simply add the estimated bias back to the out-of-sample forecasts.
+However, in practice, sales at SKU level sometimes exhibit large variations and unexpected outliers, which renders the task of estimating the forecast bias challenging.
+For example, the bias can be submerged by high variations in the product sales.
+As a result, it is possible that the average value of the most recent residuals may mostly represent random variations.
+Also, by adding the estimated bias back to the out-of-sample forecasts, we inevitably incur the cost of inflated forecast error variance (see the analytical evidence in Clements & Hendry, 1999).
+The second method is the Estimation Window Combining (EWC) method which combines the forecasts generated by the same model but with different estimation windows (e.g., Pesaran & Pick, 2011; Pesaran, Schuermann, & Smith, 2009; Pesaran & Timmermann, 2005).
+More specifically, we can combine those forecasts with equal weights as it has been found effective and easy to implement.(Clements & Hendry, 1998; Dekker, van Donselaar, & Ouwehand, 2004; Fildes & Stekler, 2002; Pesaran et al., 2009).
+In the example demonstrated in equation (1), we may estimate the model using the most recent ω observations to generate the first set of forecasts, e.g., yT+1,1=βT- ω+1,TxT, where βT- ω+1,T represents the parameters estimated based on the observation window [T- ω+1,T].
 The value of ω can be arbitrarily chosen given there are enough observations to estimate the model and enough variations in the explanatory variable.
-We then add more observations (e.g., one) to the estimation window and generate the second set of the forecast, e.g., yT+1,2=XT+1'βT- ω-1:T and so forth.
-We may have (T-ω+1) sets of the forecasts.
-Thus, the final forecast can be calculated as the average value:
+We then add more observations (e.g., one) to the estimation window and generate the second set of forecasts, e.g., yT+1,2=βT- ω,T xT, and so forth, until we generate the (T-ω+1)th set of forecasts based on the estimation window [1,T].
+Thus, we may equally combine those forecasts to generate the final forecasts:

-yT+1T,ω=T-ω+1-1m=1T-ω+1yT+1,m=T-ω+1-1m=1T-ω+1XT+1'βm:T
+yT+1T,ω=T-ω+1-1m=1T-ω+1yT+1,m=T-ω+1-1m=1T-ω+1βm, TxT

 (5)